 I often say that things always works out, for better or worse.
 Well, these things continued to work out with a probe photographing one of my darkest spaces.

 Please keep in mind that I do not remember this procedure, but I assume it happened because everyone told me it happened.
 Docs, nurses, wife.

 I recall going there – except I do not remember the event.

 But I digress, because regardless of vacant memory, the doctor found something.
 Apparently, the root cause of my complications are “Spasms?”

-The doctor fulfilled his promise of forgetfulness.
-He infused quite the liquid spell to mask such an intense experience which followed with words I can only imagine saying.
+And the doctor fulfilled his promise of forgetfulness.
+He infused quite the liquid spell to mask such an intense experience which followed with those words I can only imagine saying.